wetransform/hc-documentation/docs/create-manage-datasets/map-preview/2014-01-02-map-preview.md

 The layer widget contains:

-    * Legend Informationen,
+    * Legend Information,
     * the options to turn layers on and off, and
-    * the option to filter raster datasets for display withint a dataset series
+    * the option to filter raster datasets for display within a dataset series

 # Select single datasets in a dataset series #